ENCODE-DCC/snovault/docs/invalidation.rst

 Purging items
 -------------

 There is another spot `find_uuids_for_indexing` is used, and that is to find all linked items when attempting to "purge" an item (fully remove from postgresql and Elasticsearch).
-Before removing an item, it is crucial to remove all links to that item, which is why this function is used.
+Before removing an item, it is crucial to ensure that all links to that item have been removed, which is why this function is used.